 Arts & Sciences

-The Department offers courses in four different content areas:
+The Department offers courses in five different content areas:

 Want to pick up a few credits over summer?
 Check out the various courses offered in Arts & Humanities, Communications, Social Science, or Math & Science divisions.

 Dunwoody offers two, four-week summer sessions one in June and one in July.

 Students can register for the summer courses at the same time as they register for Spring Semester.

 J-TERM is a three week intensive learning opportunity to enroll in a general education course in either Arts, Humanities, Social Sciences, and Communications.

 Enrolling in a J-TERM course will lighten your credit load during the regular semester.